10 Ways to use social media as a teaching tool in the classroom

 U.S. Surgeon General Dr. Vivek Murthy

-Social media in education, unfortunately, made its early mark with how much it disrupted instructional time.
-Educators often share how “digital drama” that happens outside the school day interrupts the day-to-day learning.
+Effects of social media on education have unfortunately made its early mark with how much it disrupted instructional time.
+Educators often share how “digital drama” that happens outside the school day interrupts the day-to-day learning environment.
 Teachers and administrators find themselves playing referee with regard to cyberbullying, digital drama incidents, and even cheating.
 Reputations are being tarnished with impermeable digital footprints.
 Kids will be kids, and you can’t learn to be responsible without responsibilities.
 Yet, developmentally, it is difficult for kids to navigate the permanence and persistence of social media posts (it’s true, Snapchat posts don’t fully “disappear”).
 So, while there are negative impacts on students due to social media platforms, there are ways to channel that impact to be positive.

 What are the benefits of using social media in education?